 6. Keep hydrated.

-We obviously know that water is essential for all bodily functions.
+We obviously know that water is essential for all human function.
 And its effects show up prominently in your skin.
-Studies show this too: One study found that drinking 9.5 cups of water a day for four weeks actually increased the skin's density and thickness.
+One study found that drinking 9.5 cups of water a day for four weeks actually increased the skin's density and thickness.